cjvirtucio87/tus-spring-boot/README.md

 ### USAGE

+The client can be found [here](https://github.com/cjvirtucio87/tus-spring-boot-client) (though the `init.sh` script should take care of that for you).

 Clone this repo.

 This application is initialized using the `./init.sh` script.
 Run `./init.sh --help` to see the available options.